vitalets/playwright-network-cache/README.md

 });
 ```

-This test will store response on the filesystem:
+On the first run this test will store response on the filesystem:
 ```
 .network-cache
 └── example.com